jlr7245/studygroup-lecturesandnotes/lecture-notes/001-web-type-101/web-type-101.md

 ### Objectives

 1. Go over how to convert, download, & host your own fonts
-2. Using CSS to make your fonts pop
+2. Using CSS to make type easier to read
     - The concept of the font stack
     - Serif, sans-serif, cursive, fantasy, monospace
     - Letter-spacing